 Cat-Specific Training: Felines dislike novelty almost as much as they dislike rumbling engines.
 Very few of them will ever enjoy a car ride, but some do learn to accept it.
 Carrier crates are usually a necessity – if you can accustom your kitty to one, you’re halfway there.
 Familiar blankets or other scent-bearing surfaces might serve to lure them in and get them to relax.

 Dog-Specific Training: Canines can withstand long drives much more easily, and they’re also easier to train.
 If they seem nervous after a practice ride, try to familiarize them with the car in the driveway.
 Standard reward/scold dynamics apply, and patience is always a virtue.
 Additionally, potty training can be particularly beneficial on a long ride.
-If your pup is able to relieve itself on command, you’ll need to take fewer stops and they won’t last as long.
+If your pup is able to relieve itself on command, you’ll need to make fewer stops and they won’t last as long.

 Packing for Pet Care